Skip advert

 Advertisement - Article continues below

-The Model 3 isn’t a car you buy for its practicality – Tesla's Model Y SUV is much better in that department and only slightly more expensive – but it should be fine for the average small family.
+The Model 3 is reasonably practical, but the Tesla Model Y is even better in this department and only slightly more expensive.
+That being said, the Model 3 should still be fine for the average small family.
 Those up front are well catered for with two fixed cupholders and a big storage box with a sliding lid in the centre console, as well as pockets in the doors and a small glovebox, in addition to comfortable seats.
 Those in the back get small pockets in the doors and a fold-down centre armrest.
 There is a noticeable lack of underthigh support, though, meaning rear passengers could have aching legs at the end of a long journey.

 Boot space